You can read the our policy below or download or download the document by clicking the link below:

 - A clear and short, simple explanation of why the behaviour is unacceptable.
 Adults speak calmly, firmly and confidently to gain control.

-- All adults are aware of and respect varying cultural expectations regarding interactions between people and must not, for example, expect eye contact with children who would consider this impolite.
+- All adults are aware of and respect varying cultural expectations regarding interactions between people and must not, for example, expect eye contact with children who are unable to do so.

 - For some children with additional and different needs ‘behaviour is communication’ and in order to understand the behaviour it is pertinent to examine what the child is trying to communicate.
 In such cases it is not bad behaviour but impaired communication.